camila-grilletti/sound/README.md

 # Sound

-✨ Sound es un ecommerce ficticio destinado a la venta de auriculares, parlantes y soundbars. ✨ Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+✨ Sound is a fictitious ecommerce designed to sell headphones, speakers and soundbars. ✨ Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tech